---

 ```

-#### Example 9: Basal area of live trees (at least 5 inches diameter), unit EBLUP from `JoSAE`
+#### Example 9: Above Ground Dry Biomass of live trees on forest land (at least 5 inches diameter), unit EBLUP from `JoSAE`

 View Example